 The animal prognosticator has been at it since the 1880s.
-Records kept by the Punxsutawney Groundhog Club show Phil has predicted 105 continued winters and only 20 early springs.
+Records kept by the Punxsutawney Groundhog Club show Phil has predicted 107 continued winters and only 20 early springs as of 2023.
 According to the Stormfax Almanac, that works out to a 39% accuracy rate for Phil.

 In the near term, the groundhog’s accuracy rate is slightly better.
 According to the National Oceanic and Atmospheric Administration, Phil has been right about 40% of the time on average over the past decade.

-Last year, Phil predicted more winter.
+In 2021, Phil predicted more winter.
 According to NOAA, his forecast was about half right.
-February 2021 was the coldest since 1989, but March turned out to be warmer than normal.
+February 2021 was the coldest since 1989, but March turned out to be warmer than average.

 Phil saw his shadow again in 2022, which meant another prediction of a continued winter.
 NOAA experts said he again missed the mark.
 While February was slightly colder than average, March's temperatures were much warmer than average.